-This guide was created with a single mission: no one gets bored
+This guide was created with a single mission: entertain the whole family

 So you’re considering visiting Milan with the kids.
 Not a bad option at all.
 The city brims with churches, art galleries and archaeological sites.
 Yet, we bet that your kids’ most amusing moment at each one of these will be terrorizing the flocks of pigeons that peacefully sunbathe at the piazzas where the most famous historical landmarks lie.
 And while we occasionally share the same feeling about sightseeing, we believe that your trip to Milan should be equally fun for the family’s younger and older members.
-This diverse list with the best things to do in Milan with kids is a good place to start.
-We are going to list 6 activities that will not only become strong negotiating cards for you to push your family trip to Milan agenda during the next family dinner but also keep boredom levels at a minimum when you finally get there.
+This diverse list is a good place to start, because here at Plum Guide, we will only offer you the very best advice.
+After all, we are experts at this holiday lark.
+We're going to list activities that will not only become strong negotiating cards for you to push your family trip to Milan agenda during the next family dinner, but also keep boredom levels at a minimum when you finally get there.
+Here are the very best things to do in Milan with kids.

 Plan a visit to the Natural History Museum and fuel your kids’ imagination with real dinosaur skeletons and huge reconstructions of extinct animals.
 The colossal exhibits will either give them nightmares for weeks or a lifelong fascination for science and anthropology.
 Parenting decisions are sometimes as simple as flipping a coin.
 Before heading inside, spend some time to admire the extraordinary 19th-century building that features elements of the neo-Romanesque and neo-Gothic architecture styles (and to unleash hell upon the pigeons of course).
 Pack snacks and be prepared to roam around 6 areas with exhibits that cover the evolution of mankind.
 You may be able to pinpoint the stage your young ones are currently at as well.